redwoodjs/redwoodjs-com-archive/docs/localPostgresSetup.md

 Note the `connection_limit` parameter.
 This is [recommended by Prisma](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/deployment#recommended-connection-limit) when working with relational databases in a Serverless context.
 You should also append this parameter to your production `DATABASE_URL` when configuring your deployments.

+> Note: local postgres server will need manual start/stop -- this is not handled automatically by RW CLI in a manner similar to sqlite

 ### Base URL and path